amatus/i-bus-interface/hardware/README.md

-I stuffed this board, the BT2S, and the board from a cheap USB phone car charger into a small project box and connected it to the 3-pin plug from the Sirius satellite radio module in the trunk of my BMW.
+I stuffed this board, the BT2S, and the board from a cheap USB phone car charger into a small project box and connected it to the 3-pin plug formerly connected to the Sirius satellite radio module in the trunk of my BMW.

 In future revisions I may integrate the 5 V power supply into this board.